srankmeng/my-k8s-training/workshops/08_rbac/README.md

 ---

-### Checking list namespaces and view resources on dev-environment namespace
+### Checking list namespaces and view resources on nginx-domain namespace

 View all namespaces
 ```